 If you’re heading to college and need money for tuition and fees, there are plenty of options, grants, scholarships, and student loans being the most common.
-But one form of financial aid that often goes unnoticed is the Federal Work Study Program.
+But one form of financial aid that often goes unnoticed is the Federal Work-Study Program.

 Apply for FWS through FAFSA, just like you’re already doing for grants and student loans.
-Be sure to mark “yes” on the question asking if you’d like to be considered for Federal Work-Study.
+Be sure to mark “yes” on the question asking if you’d like to be considered for Federal Work Study.
 Typically, if you have a financial need, you’re probably eligible for Work-Study money.
 And the money you qualify for is not counted when the Department of Education determines your financial need, so it doesn’t reduce other money you’re eligible for.
-However, your GPA may effect your eligibility, so keep those grades up!
+However, your GPA may affect your eligibility, so keep those grades up!
 You’ll have to apply every year.

 While around 7% of all FWS students are helping the community, most of the jobs will be in your institution.
-You’ll work in the library, or doing office work for a department, professor, or administrator (hint: you’ll make lots of copies).
+You’ll work in the library, or do office work for a department, professor, or administrator (hint: you’ll make lots of copies).
 Your major will be taken into account when you’re being placed, so whatever you do should have some kind of relationship to what you want to do with your life, and many schools will have a Work-Study job fair where you can meet with representatives in the university or college who are looking for Work-Study students.
 Majoring in Athletic Training?
 You may be working in the gym or during football games.
 Planning to be a teacher?
 There are usually lots of tutoring and literacy positions.

 Students are only assured of receiving federal minimum wage.
 You might make more, but the minimum is a mere $7.25 an hour.
 You may think, I can work any job for that, why would I do this?
-Well, that’s true; however, when you work an FWS, your program manager or department head will be much more flexible with you as you arrange work hours around school hours.
-What job is willing to let you work a couple hours between classes, and have off for all school holidays?
+Well, that’s true; however, when you work as an FWS, your program manager or department head will be much more flexible with you as you arrange work hours around school hours.
+What job is willing to let you work a couple of hours between classes, and have off for all school holidays?